johnozbay/red-pebble/README.md

 ## How does it work?

-Red Pebble uses data from NASA & [Centro de Astrobiologia (CSIC-INTA)](http://www.cab.inta.es/en/inicio) using the amazing API kindly provided by [{MAAS} API](https://catalog.data.gov/dataset/mars-atmospheric-aggregation-system-api)
+Red Pebble uses data from NASA & [Centro de Astrobiologia (CSIC-INTA)](http://www.cab.inta.es/en/inicio) using the amazing [{MAAS} API](https://catalog.data.gov/dataset/mars-atmospheric-aggregation-system-api)

 The weather & atmospheric data is being transmitted by NASA's Curiosity Rover on Mars.